CSU-Mexico/HackathonMexico22Temp/README.md

 Once that you know the customer needs with the Value for users analysis now it's time to identify how youcan solve them:

-Gain Creators : Describe how you can create profits/Wows for your customer.
+1. Gain Creators : Describe how you can create profits/Wows for your customer.
-Products & services : List the products and services that you will offer to the customer Pain Relievers : Describe how you can relieve the pain for the customer.
+2. Products & services : List the products and services that you will offer to the customer
+3. Pain Relievers : Describe how you can relieve the pain for the customer.

 <img src="https://user-images.githubusercontent.com/31298167/187569735-c3dc17bf-9ca0-4bc8-9f32-0255283879be.png" width="300" height="300">

 Be Descriptive your value proposition consider include in an document the following structure and elements:

-Title/Header: Describe the final benefit that you offer to the Cx.
+1. Title/Header: Describe the final benefit that you offer to the Cx.
-Subtitle/Paragraph: Detailed explanation of what are you offering, who is the customer and why.
+2. Subtitle/Paragraph: Detailed explanation of what are you offering, who is the customer and why.
-3 points: List of benefits and features.
+3. 3 points: List of benefits and features.
-Visual Element: Show video, pptx, images to enforce the message.
+4. Visual Element: Show video, pptx, images to enforce the message.

+Something that helps you to elaborate your value proposition is try to answer the following questions:
+- Who is my value proposition addressed to?
+- Do I understand the Benefits, profits, pains and Jobs of this Customer?
+- Do am I proposing Pain Relievers and Gain Creators that matters to my Cx?
+- Is this proposal different of the competitors?
+- Am I formulating my proposal in a clear way?
+- It sounds as something my Cx would understand?

 You can find an example at